Night Thoughts of a Classical Physicist

 The character of Jakob, a professor at a minor German university, is an amalgam of German physicists based on archival research by McCormmach.
-In the novel, he recalls interactions and events, documented in extensive footnotes to genuine publications and archival sources, involving many of the well-known physicists of the late 19th and early 20th centuries.
-Night Thoughts, pointedly criticized for its lack of literary merit by some reviewers, was generally praised for its attempt at forging a new approach to history and historical fiction by incorporating extensive research into the text.
+In the novel, he recalls interactions and events, documented in extensive footnote references to genuine publications and archival sources, involving many of the well-known physicists of the late 19th and early 20th centuries.
+Night Thoughts, while pointedly criticized for its lack of literary merit by some reviewers, was generally praised for its attempt at forging a new approach to history and historical fiction by incorporating extensive research into the text.

 Style

-The novel is written as a traditional fictional biography.
-However, it uses footnotes to provide examples of historical proof for events and situations in Jakob's life as a way to prove the feasibility of situations.
+The novel is written as a fictional biography.
+However, it uses footnotes to provide historical support for events and situations in Jakob's life as a way to prove the feasibility of situations.
 Also, alongside the historical footnotes which point to the lives of historical scientists, his study is decorated with photographs of the same scientists, creating a reflection of how he has been shaped by their precedence.

-Historical reflections, and flashbacks – focusing mostly on the Franco-Prussian war and World War I – form a considerable part of the narrative.
+Historical reflections, and flashbacks – focusing mostly on the Franco-Prussian War and World War I – form a considerable part of the narrative.

 George Steiner called McCormmach "no novelist" pointing to how he "wisely ... avoids dialogue," commits numerous gaucheries, and how many of the dream sequences are flat.
 He felt that the work fails to show the passion which scientists feel for science.
 On the other hand, Mary Jo Nye wrote that McCormach's work "might have pleased Polanyi", who "wanted to see passion, not only reason, in the depiction of the scientist’s life".